 Magnesium prevents or controls convulsions by blocking neuromuscular transmission and decreasing the amount of acetylcholine liberated at the end plate by the motor nerve impulse.
 Magnesium is said to have a depressant effect on the central nervous system, but it does not adversely affect the mother, fetus or neonate when used as directed in eclampsia or pre-eclampsia.
 Normal serum magnesium levels range from 1.3 to 2.1 mEq/liter.

 As serum magnesium rises above 4 mEq/liter, the deep tendon reflexes are first decreased and then disappear as the serum level approaches 10 mEq/liter.
 At this level respiratory paralysis may occur.
 Heart block also may occur at this or lower serum levels of magnesium.

 Magnesium acts peripherally to produce vasodilation.
 With low doses only flushing and sweating occur, but larger doses cause lowering of blood pressure.
 The central and peripheral effects of magnesium poisoning are antagonized to some extent by intravenous administration of calcium.

 With intravenous administration the onset of anticonvulsant action is immediate and lasts about 30 minutes.
 Following intramuscular administration the onset of action occurs in about one hour and persists for three to four hours.
-Effective anticonvulsant serum levels range from 2.5 or 3.0 to 7.5 mEq/liter.
+Effective anticonvulsant serum levels range from 2.5 to 7.5 mEq/liter.